 The Reality of Plus-Size Bridesmaid Dresses

 If you’re the bride, of course, you want to help all the girls on your bride team feel beautiful in their bridesmaid dresses, no matter what size.
 The goal should be to enhance their natural beauty by choosing dresses that make them feel confident and gorgeous.

 Unfortunately, many bridesmaid dresses are modeled on smaller girls, even when the dress is offered in larger sizes.

-Doing a quick online search for “plus-size bridesmaid dresses” might leave you feeling discouraged—the bridal market is filled with pictures of teeny-tiny models, making it difficult for a bridesmaid to imagine herself in the dress she’s shopping for.
+Doing a quick online search for “plus-size bridesmaid dresses” might leave you feeling discouraged—the bridal market is filled with pictures of teeny-tiny models, making it difficult for a fuller-figured bridesmaid to imagine herself in the dress she’s shopping for.